OHI-Science/ohi-science.github.io/_posts/2018-05-23-people-of-ohi-luca-mori.md

 **What’s the most interesting thing you have read or watched this week?**

-A film-documentary called “Fuocoammare” (fire in the sea) which shows the struggle, pain and suffering of the migrants who escaped war and poverty zones to cross the Mediterranean Sea in order to reach Italy for refuge.
+A film-documentary called “Fuocoammare” (fire in the sea) which shows the struggle, pain, and suffering of the migrants who escaped war and poverty zones to cross the Mediterranean Sea in order to reach Italy for refuge.

 **What is the best meal you have ever cooked?**